Nils Hennig, MD, PhD

 - ASSOCIATE PROFESSOR | Environmental Medicine & Public Health

-- ASSISTANT PROFESSOR Pediatrics
+- ASSOCIATE PROFESSOR | Pediatrics

 Nils Hennig, MD, PhD, MPH is the Director of the Master of Public Health Program at the Mount Sinai School of Medicine and Associate Director of the Mount Sinai Global Health Center.